sCrypt-Inc/scryptTS-docs/docs/how-to-debug-a-contract.md

 # How to Debug a Contract

-Debugging an sCrypt contract is as easy as debugging TypeScript, since it is just TypeScript.
+Debugging a sCrypt contract is as easy as debugging TypeScript, since it is just TypeScript.

-## Use `console.log()`
+## Use console.log()

-You can use `console.log()` to print to the console.
+You can use `console.log()` to print output to the console.

 ```ts